Skip to main content

 Undergraduate Minors

-The College of Natural Resources offers a number of sustainability and environmental focused minors.
-Minors typically require 15 to 18 hours of coursework (5 to 6 classes) Refer to the university policy for additional details.
+The College of Natural Resources offers several sustainability- and environmental-focused minors.
+Minors typically require 15 to 18 credit hours (5 to 6 courses).
+Refer to the university policy for additional details.

 Environmental Education (15EEDM)

-The minor is designed for students who are interested in building environmental literacy in various age group populations.
-This may be a good fit for students who are interested in careers in museums, parks, nature centers, or formal k-12 education.
+The minor is designed for students who are interested in building environmental literacy in various age group populations and may be a good fit for students who are interested in careers in museums, parks, nature centers or formal k-12 education.

 Environmental Sciences (15EVM)

-The Environmental Sciences minor allows students to connect their major topics to issues that connect humans to the environment.
-The minor is interdisciplinary and provides a foundation for analysis of environmental issues.
+This minor is interdisciplinary and provides a foundation for analysis of environmental issues, allowing students to connect their major topics to issues that connect humans to the environment.

 Forest Management (15FGM)

-In this minor, students can gain elementary knowledge of forest management, the values of forest resources, and understanding on the importance of sustainable management.
+This minor provides students with elementary knowledge of forest management, an understanding of the values of forest resources and insights into the importance of sustainable management.

-This minor is for students who are interested in gaining the basic knowledge of recreation, tourism, and park services and learning about the benefits of leisure and recreation in our society.
+This minor is designed for students interested in gaining basic knowledge of recreation, tourism and park services, while learning about the benefits of leisure and recreation in society.

 Pulp and Paper Technology (15PPM)

-The Pulp and Paper Technology minor is focused on papermaking science and technology.
-This minor is especially valuable for students who are interested in business, scientific, or engineering specialties that may be related to the paper industry.
+This minor focuses on papermaking science and technology and is especially valuable for students interested in business, scientific or engineering specialties related to the paper industry.

 Renewable Energy Assessment (15REAM)